The fountain of youth may not exist, but facial treatments can lend a hand in keeping your skin refreshed.

-It pays to get these injections from a board-certified dermatologist — as opposed to a medi-spa or the like — as the mishandling of these injections can result in bruising, headaches and even facial drooping.
+It’s recommended to get these injections from a board-certified dermatologist — as opposed to a spa or the like — as the mishandling of these injections can result in bruising, headaches and even facial drooping.

 When it comes to providing instant results, chemical peels can do some heavy lifting.
 Not only do they boost your skin’s radiance, but they can also reduce hyperpigmentation (dark spots).

-“Chemical peels can combine different brightening agents that lighten brown spots and age spots,” explained Binh Ngo, MD, who is an assistant professor of dermatology at the Keck School of Medicine of USC and a dermatologist at Keck Medicine of USC.
+“Chemical peels can combine different brightening agents that lighten brown spots and age spots,” says Binh Ngo, MD, who is an associate professor of dermatology at the Keck School of Medicine of USC and a dermatologist at Keck Medicine of USC.

 Since chemical peels also remove dead skin cells, the newer, more radiant skin beneath becomes visible.
 With regular chemical peels, you can expect your skin to look brighter and more evenly toned.

 We tend to lose fat in our faces as we age, and dermal fillers have become popular for their ability to counteract that loss.
-Dermal fillers kill two birds with one stone: They add youthful volume to the face and, in the process, minimize lines and wrinkles.
+Dermal fillers accomplish two objectives: They add youthful volume to the face and, in the process, minimize lines and wrinkles.

-A doctor can use dermal fillers to plump lips, enhance facial contours, soften lines and wrinkles, and reduce unsightly shadows.
-The different types — calcium hydroxylapatite, hyaluronic acid and polylactic acid, to name a few — target specific areas of the face, so talk to your dermatologist or plastic surgeon to find out which options are best for your needs.
+A doctor can use dermal fillers to plump lips, enhance facial contours, soften lines and wrinkles, and reduce shadows.
+Different types of fillers target specific areas of the face, so talk to your dermatologist or plastic surgeon to find out which options are best for your needs.

 If you’re in Southern California and concerned about your skin, make an appointment with one of our dermatologists at Keck Medicine of USC.
 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit dermatology.keckmedicine.org/request-an-appointment.